 A common alternative to simple random sampling is stratified random sampling, in which the population is divided into different subgroups or "strata" (usually based on demographic characteristics) and then a random sample is taken from each "stratum."
-Proportionate stratified random sampling can be used to select a sample in which the proportion of respondents in each of various subgroups matches the proportion in the population.
-For example, because about 12.6% of the American population is African American, stratified random sampling can be used to ensure that a survey of 1,000 American adults includes about 126 African-American respondents.
-Disproportionate stratified random sampling can also be used to sample extra respondents from particularly small subgroups-allowing valid conclusions to be drawn about those subgroups.
-For example, because Asian Americans make up a relatively small percentage of the American population (about 5.6%), a simple random sample of 1,000 American adults might include too few Asian Americans to draw any conclusions about them as distinct from any other subgroup.
-If representation is important to the research question, however, then disproportionate stratified random sampling could be used to ensure that enough Asian-American respondents are included in the sample to draw valid conclusions about Asian Americans a whole.
+Stratified random sampling can be used to select a sample in which the proportion of respondents in each of various subgroups matches the proportion in the population.
+For example, because about 15.3% of the Canadian population is Asian, stratified random sampling can be used to ensure that a survey of 1,000 Canadian adults includes about 153 Asian Canadian respondents.
+Stratified random sampling can also be used to sample extra respondents from particularly small subgroups-allowing valid conclusions to be drawn about those subgroups.
+For example, because Black Canadians make up a fairly small percentage of the Canadian population (about 2.9%), a simple random sample of 1,000 Canadian adults might include too few Black Canadians to draw any conclusions about them as distinct from any other subgroup.
+If this is important to the research question, however, then stratified random sampling could be used to ensure that enough Black Canadian respondents are included in the sample to draw valid conclusions about Black Canadians as a whole.

 Yet another type of probability sampling is cluster sampling, in which larger clusters of individuals are randomly sampled and then individuals within each cluster are randomly sampled.
-This is the only probability sampling method that does not require a sampling frame.
-For example, to select a sample of small-town residents in Washington, a researcher might randomly select several small towns and then randomly select several individuals within each town.
+For example, to select a sample of small-town residents in Saskatchewan, a researcher might randomly select several small towns and then randomly select several individuals within each town.
 Cluster sampling is especially useful for surveys that involve face-to-face interviewing because it minimizes the amount of traveling that the interviewers must do.
 For example, instead of traveling to 200 small towns to interview 200 residents, a research team could travel to 10 small towns and interview 20 residents of each.
 The National Comorbidity Survey was done using a form of cluster sampling.

 How large does a survey sample need to be?
 In general, this estimate depends on two factors.
 One is the level of confidence in the result that the researcher wants.
 The larger the sample, the closer any statistic based on that sample will tend to be to the corresponding value in the population.
-The other factor is a practical constraint in the form of the budget of the study.
+The other factor is the budget of the study.
 Larger samples provide greater confidence, but they take more time, effort, and money to obtain.
 Taking these two factors into account, most survey research uses sample sizes that range from about 100 to about 1,000.
-Conducting a power analysis prior to launching the survey helps to guide the researcher in making this trade-off.